ranabhat/movie-recommendation-app/README.md

 When implementing a microservice exposing an API, we need to avoid tight coupling between the different components that make up the application.

 In order to avoid strong coupling between use case and storage component inversion of control technique is implemented.
-Inversion of control happens in two phases: In the first phase the use case needs to extract genre specific recommended movies,so the database wrapper needs to provide a single entry point that we might call recommended_list.In the second phase of inversion of control the caller (the use case) is modified to avoid hard coding the call to the specific implementation.The use case accepts an incoming object as a parameter of its constructor, and receives a concrete instance of the adapter at creation time.
-So we will assume the object we pass implements a the required methods.
+Inversion of control happens in two phases:

+1. In the first phase the use case needs to extract genre specific recommended movies,so the database wrapper needs to provide a single entry point that we might call `recommended_list`.

+2. In the second phase of inversion of control the caller (the use case) is modified to avoid hard coding the call to the specific implementation.The use case accepts an incoming object as a parameter of its constructor, and receives a concrete instance of the adapter at creation time.
+So we will assume the object we pass implements the required methods.

 ## Endpoints